rushout09/rushout09.github.io/_posts/2025-07-21-guide-to-hire-deveopers-as-early-stage-founder.md

+---
+title: "Guide to hire developers as a Founder"
+---

 This is the third time I am starting from scratch and looking to hire developers.
 The first time was in 2020, just out of college myself.
 Along with a friend, I filtered through a lot of LinkedIn profiles and took a lot of interviews to find a dev who was in the 2nd year of college.
 His name was Ashutosh, and he was a 10x dev (he got into MotorQ after he graduated).
 We hired a couple more fellows after that, but they weren’t as good.

 The second time I started from scratch was while building Vedvaani, and again found a couple of good devs after a lot of interviews.
 I would consider myself lucky to have found them—they helped me ship products within a month in both cases.